-The volume of air in a room will also resonate at a frequency determined by the size of the room.
+The volume of air in a room will also resonate at a frequency determined by the boundary location and size of the room.
 Larger rooms will resonate at a lower frequency than will smaller rooms.
-Air volume resonances, wall panel resonances, and low frequency standing waves, together, combine to form a low frequency coloration in the sound.
-At its worst, it is a grossly exaggerated fullness, which tends to obscure detail and distort the natural tonal balance of the speaker system.
-Occasionally, however, there is just enough resonance to give a little added warmth to the sound... an addition some listeners prefer.
-Tube traps manufactured by the ASC corporation have been found to be effective in reducing some of these low frequency room colorations.
-While custom designed and constructed bass traps, such as perforated Helmholtz resonators, provide the greatest degree of low frequency control.
+Air volume resonances, wall panel resonances, and low frequency standing waves combine to form a low frequency coloration in the sound.
+At its worst, the result is a grossly exaggerated fullness which tends to obscure detail and distort the natural tonal balance of the speaker system.
+Occasionally, however, a small-amplitude resonance can add a desirable warmth to the sound - an addition some listeners prefer.
+Tube traps, manufactured by the ASC corporation, have been found to be effective in reducing some low frequency room colorations.
+Custom designed and constructed bass traps, such as perforated Helmholtz resonators, provide the greatest degree of low frequency control.

-INITIAL SETUP INFORMATION
+THE WATCH DOG INITIAL SETUP